WordPress/gutenberg/packages/components/src/tab-panel/README.md

 2. title: String.
 Defines the translated text for the tab
 3. className: String.
 Defines the class to put on the tab.

+Other fields may be added to the object and accessed from the child function if desired.

 - Type: Array
 - Required: Yes